-E liquid or e juice are arguably the most important part of your vaping experience.
+E liquid or E juice is arguably the most important part of your vaping experience.
 And the quality of the e liquid you choose will determine the quality of your vaping experience.

 So if you want to have a better understanding of 50 50 e liquid.
 You’ll love today’s guide.

-E liquids or e juice are made from four main ingredients: vegetable glycerin (VG), propylene glycol (PG), nicotine (NI) and flavourings.
+E liquids ingredients or vape liquid ingredients include four main ingredients: vegetable glycerin (VG), propylene glycol (PG), nicotine (NI) and flavourings.
 However, water may also be used.

 Vegetable glycerin is a clear liquid produced from plant oils.
 It is odourless and has a mild sweet taste with a syrup-like consistency.
 And is widely used in the food and pharmaceutical industry.